JibranBaksh/ProjectGhost/docs/CONTRIBUTING.md

 ---
 Please see the [Readme](docs/README.md) for more Information.

-The Project Team thanks you for taking the time to read :notebook: our contributing guidelines.
+The Project Team thanks you for taking the time to read :notebook: our contributing guidelines. :rocket: